hongtaoh/ebmBook/index.md

 We estimate this order based on the biomarker data from patients' visits.
 These data are typically results of neuropsych (e.g., MMSE) and/or biological examiations (e.g., blood pressure).
 Visits data can be longitudinal and/or cross-sectional, i.e., single visits from a cohort of patients.

 Knowing the disease progression is important because it helps prevent and hopefully cure the disease.
 It also helps health professionals prepare for the disease's further development.

+The EBM has been especially helpful at providing converging support for the stages of neural deterioration of neural degenerative diseases.
+Neural diseases are notoriously complex for many reasons.
+For instance, they are difficult to study in vivo due to the challenge of direct and accurate measurement of the brain at high resolution without harming the person.

+By formulating the deterioration process as a probabilistic model, the EBM affords the ability to conduct complex reasoning from noisy patient data.
+Given the difficulty of this task, it is unclear how much (number of participants) and what kind of data (healthy percentage) is needed for reliable estimation and how to best understand the uncertainty of model estimates.
+Although prior work has not addressed the former question in great detail, prior work has derived uncertainty of its estimates indirectly using bootstrapping.
+In this monograph, we analyze the statistical consistency of different inference methods for the EBM model.
+To foreshadow, our results are reassuring, yet troubling, and promising.
+Inference methods used in prior work work well when there is a large number of participants (~500) and the percentage of healthy participants is near 50%.
+However, clinical studies with such large sample sizes are uncommon and so, in typical settings, the prior approximation methods may be unreliable.
+We test our own method using Markov chain Monte Carlo techniques and find it provides much more accurate estimates for small sample sizes that are robust across different percentages of healthy participants.
+The results of our analyses come with a caveat: they are based on simulated data.
+We discuss this caveat, other limitations, and how to interpret our results in the monograph.

 We have several assumptions in EBM: